LexSoko/Seminar/README.md

 > git commit -m"arbituary message that describes the change"

 ```
-After staging changes that may be present on the server should be pulled to avoid pushing changed files with merge conflicts on the main branch
+After staging, changes that may be present on the server should be pulled to avoid pushing changed files with merge conflicts on the main branch

 ```console
 > git pull